 Co wolno wojewodzie to nie tobie smrodzie – I couldn’t find a relevant English translation, to be honest.
 Literally, it says: What’s allowed for a governor, is not allowed for you, child; It indicates that to be able to do certain things, have a say and for people to listen to your opinions you need to be in a higher and more experienced position.

-Nie ucz ojca dzieci robić – English equivalent: Don’t teach your grandmother how to suck eggs; Literal translation: Don’t teach a father how to make babies; When someone is a specialist or an authority in a given subject (eg. boss, senior colleague, elderly person), it is not right to confront them and suggest different ways – they know what they’re doing.
+Nie ucz ojca dzieci robić – English equivalent: Don’t teach your grandmother how to suck eggs; Literal translation: Don’t teach a father how to make babies; When someone is a specialist or an authority in a given subject (eg. boss, senior colleague, elderly person, professor), it is not right to confront them and suggest different ways – they know what they’re doing.

 Dzieci i ryby głosu nie mają – English equivalent: Children should be seen not heard; Literally it translates to: Kids and fish don’t have a voice.
 In practice, in Poland this saying is used even when you are in your teens or sometimes even older.
 Essentially, it can be used in any setting where you are younger than the person using this proverb (usually grandparents, sharing their wisdom and inputting their worldview), and someone wants to diminish the value of your opinion because you are younger/less experienced.

-There are many more that I could quote, but the general idea is that these proverbs and attitudes are really still live in Polish upbringing and remain influential for one’s formative years.
+There are many more that I could quote, but the general idea is that these proverbs and attitudes are really still alive in Polish upbringing and remain influential for one’s formative years.